 Fortescue Metals Group Ltd, commonly known as Fortescue, is a leading Australian iron ore producer headquartered in Perth, Western Australia.
 Founded in 2003, the company has rapidly established itself as a key player in the global mining industry, particularly in the Pilbara region, where it operates extensive iron ore mines.
-Fortescue is renowned for its innovative approach to mining and logistics, offering high-quality iron ore products that cater to the demands of international markets.
-The company has achieved significant milestones, including the development of the world-class Solomon Hub and the introduction of sustainable practices in its operations.
-With a strong commitment to environmental stewardship and community engagement, Fortescue has positioned itself as a responsible leader in the sector, consistently ranking among the top iron ore producers globally.
+Specialising in the extraction and export of iron ore, Fortescue is renowned for its innovative approach to mining and commitment to sustainability.
+The company has achieved significant milestones, including the development of the world-class Chichester Hub and the introduction of advanced technologies to enhance operational efficiency.
+With a strong market position, Fortescue is recognised for its high-quality iron ore products and has made notable strides in reducing its carbon footprint, positioning itself as a forward-thinking leader in the mining sector.

 How does Fortescue's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.